Frequently Asked Questions

 - WAM provides pre-placement training both face-to-face and online with the graduate, manager and mentors prior to the commencement of all placements.

-- WAM supports all parties involved in the placement process from the beginning of the placement until its completion.
+- WAM supports all parties involved in the placement process for the initial 6-months of the placement.

 The purpose of the needs assessment is to identify what accommodations the candidate may require, if any, to satisfactorily complete the work placement they are about to undertake.